glennquah/Kattis-Problem-Sets/README.md

 # Kattis-Problem-Sets
-Here are the pass Kattis problems which I have done.
+Here are the past Kattis problems that I have done.